 With your right hand, make a "peace sign" and rest gently between your eyes on the bridge of your nose.

 Place your thumb gently onto your right nostril and place your ring finger gently onto your left nostril, the active fingers you are using are the thumb and ring finger letting your pinky relax.

 Close your eyes and begin by gently closing your right nostril, with your right thumb, and breath slowly and deeply in through your left

 Close your left nostril, with right ring finger, and retain the breath by keeping both nostrils closed for a pause

 Inhale through your right nostril slowly and deeply, close both nostrils and then opening the left nostril exhale.

 It becomes a rhythm of breath, opening one side to inhale, hold, open the other to exhale and inhale before holding and then opening the other side to exhale.

 Repeat 5-10 cycles, allowing your mind to follow the inhales and exhales.

-When you’re finished, relax both your arms and breathe naturally for a few moments before opening your eyes.
+When you’re finished, relax both your arms and breath naturally for a few moments before opening your eyes.